tu-studio/hpc-cluster-ml-workflow/README.md

 - Docker Hub account.

 ## Setup

-This template repository offers a simple PyTorch example project that you can customize, reuse, or reference for your pipeline implementation.
-Follow the detailed setup instructions below to guide you through the configuration process.
+Follow the setup instructions below for step-by-step guidance on configuring this template repository, which offers a basic PyTorch project that you can customize, reuse, or reference for your pipeline implementation.

 - [Setup Instructions](docs/SETUP.md)

 ## Usage
 Once the setup is complete, you can begin using the setup by referring to the User Guide provided.
 This guide will help you to understand how to develop, initiate experiments and monitor your training processes.

 - [User Guide](docs/USAGE.md)

 ## Contributors
 - [Michael Witte](https://github.com/michaelwitte)
 - [Fares Schulz](https://github.com/faressc)
 - [Maxime Hubert](https://github.com/jaimecomprendre)

 ## License
 This project is licensed under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE).

 ## References
 **Schulz, F. [faressc]. (n.d.). *Guitar LSTM* [pytorch-version].
 GitHub.
 [Link](https://github.com/faressc/GuitarLSTM/tree/main/pytorch-version)**